Robin Oakley

 Research interests

-Robin Oakley is an Anthropologist interested in the relationship between economic constraints and cultural values in relation to health and policy.
-She analyzed caregiving strategies for the elderly in Namaqualand, South Africa, among a community who enjoyed communal land tenure until the late 1990s.
-She is currently comparing the Namaqaland reserves that pre-dated the Canadian reserve system by examining the migration routes of Mi'kmaq who were forced off reserves recognized by Joseph Howe in St Margaret’s Bay, Nova Scotia in the 1800s.
-Her long-standing interest in race and ethnicity as perpetuated in the resilient Victorian British imagination and the debilitating impacts on people’s sense of “wellness” that all too often go unresolved continues to be a primary interest.
-Dr. Oakley has written book reviews for American Ethnologist, Itinerario: European Expansion and Migration (Cambridge), Critique of Anthropology, the Asian Journal of Social Science and Journal for the Society of the Anthropology of Europe.
+Robin Oakley is an Anthropologist interested in the relationship between economic constraints and cultural values with a focus on health and policy.
+She analyzed caregiving strategies for the elderly in Namaqualand, South Africa, among a community who reaped the many benefits of communal land tenure until the late 1990s.
+She is comparing the Namaqualand reserves that pre-dated the Canadian reserve system to Mi'kmaq reserves recognized by Joseph Howe in St Margaret’s Bay, Nova Scotia in the 1800s.
+Her long-standing interest lies in exploring demographic folk taxonomies of the nation state and the impact this has on people’s sense of wellness.
+A linked exploration focuses on commerce and health during the consolidation of geopolitical trade blocks/finance capital from 1870 and the associated wars of the 20th century compared to the contemporary period.
+In relation to this, she is exploring the epistemological and ontological parameters of 'eggs' as tangible cultural artifacts with generationally variable meanings and regenerative wartime productive forms through time and space.

-Dr. Oakley has taught: Qualitative and Field Methods; Belief Systems: Ritual, Myth and Magic; Health, Illness and the World System; Health and Culture; Race, Ethnicity and Nationalism; Issues in Critical Health Studies; Food and Culture; Culture and Society; SOSA Honors Seminar; Indian Society (alternates with IDS); South African Society; People and Culture; Special Topics: Tropical Health and Imperial Medicine and Aging Cross Culturally.
+Dr. Oakley has developed and/or taught: Health, Illness and Capitalism; Health and Culture; Food and Culture; Aging Cross Culturally; Belief Systems: Ritual, Myth and Magic; Race, Ethnicity and Nationalism; Qualitative and Field Methods; Issues in Critical Health Studies; Culture and Society; SOSA Honors Seminar; South African Society; People and Culture; Special Topics: Tropical Health and Imperial Medicine.

 Selected publications